 By working together, parents/carers, pupils, staff and governors, at The Bliss Charity School can continue to achieve a high attendance rate which exceeds the national average:

 It is very important that pupils arrive on time for the start of school.
-The school day starts promptly at 8.55 am.
-Pupils can be dropped off from 8.45 am.
-Children should enter either through the front or back gate unaccompanied and join their class line, ready to enter the school building at 8.55 am.
+Pupils can be dropped off from 8.45 am and go straight to class.
+Children should enter through the front or back gate unaccompanied, ready to enter the school building.

 It is very disruptive to their own education, and that of others in their class, if pupils are late.
 The very beginning of the day is just as important as the rest, as all classes practise key skills and consolidate previous learning as soon as the register is taken.